obsidian-tasks-group/obsidian-tasks/docs/Advanced/Quickadd.md

 ## Creating your own shortcut to build a task

-The [quickadd](https://github.com/chhoumann/quickadd) plugin can help when creating tasks.
+The [QuickAdd](https://github.com/chhoumann/quickadd) plugin can help when creating tasks.
-Additional to the official command to create a task, you can set up a quickadd command with a custom capture format.
+Additional to the official command to create a task, you can set up a QuickAdd command with a custom capture format.

 For example: